pombreda/pgreloaded/doc/modules/resources.rst

 Every application usually ships with various resources, such as image and data files, configuration files and so on.
-Accessing those files in the folder hierarchy or in a bundled format for various platforms can become a comple task, for which the :mod:`resources` module can provide ideal supportive application components.
+Accessing those files in the folder hierarchy or in a bundled format for various platforms can become a comple task, for which the :mod:`pygame2.resources` module can provide ideal supportive application components.

 The :class:`Resources` class allows you to manage different application data in a certain directory, providing a dictionary-style access functionality for